Is There Uber in Mexico? Important Info + Safety Tips in 2025

 - Lyft: Lyft currently does not operate in Mexico.

-Is Uber safe in Mexico?
+Is Uber Safe in Mexico?

 It really depends on the city.
-In Cancun, Playa del Carmen, and Tulum, it’s currently not safe to use Uber as there have been reports of violence against Uber drivers and passengers.
+In Cancun, Playa del Carmen, and Tulum, it’s currently not safe to use Uber as there have been ongoing reports of violence against Uber drivers and passengers.

 But if you’re visiting a city in Mexico where Ubers are more accepted, then taking an Uber in Mexico is just as safe as it is anywhere else in the world.